 It depends what style your kitchen is!
 One handle faucets tend to look a bit more modern, so if you have a traditional kitchen and want to keep it like that, two handles might be best for you.
 If you’re not too worried about the appearance of the faucet, you might even want to opt for a touchless design, depending on how much your budget is!

-What finishes are best?
+What finishes are best for my kitchen faucet?

-Chrome is probably the most popular option for people buying kitchen faucets, simply because they match most colour schemes well.
+Chrome is probably the most popular option for people buying kitchen faucets, simply because they match most color schemes well.
 Steel is also a popular choice, particularly if you hate cleaning water marks, spot resistant steel will make cleaning your faucet much easier.
 If you have a traditional-looking kitchen, you might consider an oil-rubbed bronze style, which will help keep with the antique look.
 If you want to have a better look at the color, it might be helpful to check out some kitchen faucet reviews as you might find some pictures on them.
-PVD (physical vapor deposition) is a fairly new addition to faucets and allows a coating on top of the finish, this prevents corrosion and scratching so if you find a faucet with this coating,
+PVD (physical vapor deposition) is a fairly new addition to faucets and allows a coating on top of the finish, this prevents corrosion and scratching so if you find a faucet with this coating, it's definitely worth buying it!

 How much do I need to spend to get the best kitchen faucet?